Graviola Antioxidant Profile: Quercetin, Kaempferol, and the Flavonoid Layer

 HPLC-MS analysis of Annona muricata leaf extracts (the same analytical method pharmaceutical regulators require for compound identity verification) consistently identifies three categories of bioactive compounds:

 The acetogenins draw most of the research interest because they are structurally unique.
-The flavonoids and phenolic acids draw less spotlight because they are also found in green tea, onions, apples, and red wine, which makes them feel "ordinary."
-That framing is misleading.
-The combined antioxidant capacity of the flavonoid plus phenolic acid stack in a 22:1 graviola extract is substantial, and it is the layer that most directly supports the daily oxidative stress balance that frames immune resilience.
+The flavonoids and phenolic acids draw less spotlight because they appear in green tea, onions, apples, and red wine.
+A 22:1 graviola fruit water-extract delivers an 8,000mg bioactive equivalent per 3-capsule daily dose, and the flavonoid plus phenolic acid stack within that 8,000mg payload is the layer that most directly supports the daily oxidative stress balance that frames immune resilience.

 Quercetin: The Anchor Flavonoid